Meeting the GDPR Mandate

 The GDPR explicitly defines what it means by the term personal data: any data that relates to an identified or identifiable individual.
 GDPR Article 4(1) states: “an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”
 The term clearly includes metadata or other associated data such as IP addresses, cookies, or other identifiers – also a combination of such data – that may trace back to an individual.
 The GDPR has broadened the known catalog of special categories of personal data to include genetic data, biometric data if used to uniquely identify a natural person, and data related to criminal convictions and offenses.

-Processing personal data will be lawful only if one of the criteria for permission, as set forth in the GDPR, is met.
+Processing personal data is lawful only if one of the criteria for permission, as set forth in the GDPR, is met.
 In the absence of direct legal allowance, organizations need consent from individuals whose data is to be processed.
 This consent must cover all purposes for which the organizations (intending to process the data) collect and process the data and must allow for the individual’s right to withdraw consent at any time.
 This means that blanket consent or global consent for various unspecified purposes is not valid for the processing of personal data.

 The GDPR aims to improve accountability of those processing personal data and increase transparency of the data being processed.
-Despite its similarity in substance and structure to the current EU Directive, the GDPR will take a much tougher line in helping enforcement.
+Despite its similarity in substance and structure to the previous EU Directive, the GDPR takes a much tougher line in helping enforcement.
 Penalties for noncompliance are remarkably high, including administrative fines of up to 4% of annual global revenue or €20 million, whichever is greater, and with potential damage claims and other legal liability risks designed to incentivize companies to enhance internal structures and processes to comply with the regulation.

 Data protection by design and by default